Packaging

 Either of these archives, when unpacked, should create a single new directory tree named scanley-2.5.0 in the current directory.
 Underneath the new directory, the source code should be arranged in a layout ready for compilation (if compilation is needed) and installation.
 In the top level of new directory tree, there should be a plain text README file explaining what the software does and what release this is, and giving pointers to other resources, such as the project's web site, other files of interest, etc. Among those other files should be an INSTALL file, sibling to the README file, giving instructions on how to build and install the software for all the operating systems it supports.
 As mentioned in the section called “How to Apply a License to Your Software”, there should also be a LICENSE or COPYING file, giving the software's terms of distribution.[112]

-There should also be a CHANGES file (sometimes called NEWS), explaining what's new in this release.
+There should also be a CHANGES file (sometimes called NEWS or something else), explaining what's new in this release.[113]
 The CHANGES file accumulates changelists for all releases, in reverse chronological order, so that the list for this release appears at the top of the file.
 Completing that list is usually the last thing done on a stabilizing release branch; some projects write the list piecemeal as they're developing, others prefer to save it all up for the end and have one person write it, getting information by combing the version control logs.
 The list looks something like this:

 Version 2.5.0